wjb321/LVGL-projects/lvgl_thesis/UI_thesis_V2.1_FreeRTOS/DOC/readMe.txt

 28/10/22
 1. the speed info is quite fixed when the wheel rotates, most probably reason can be the wire connection problem
 **************************************************************************************************************
+next step:
+1. can freertos solves this problem?
+2. add tablet into lvgl, it is the system matrix